 New Course Addition

-Course development is never done in isolation.
-All courses offered for PSAV or AS credit must be attached to an existing or new program offered at Palm Beach State College.
+Note: All courses offered for CCP or AS credit must be attached to an existing or new program offered at Palm Beach State College.